 1. Rely on user experience data from the holidays alone.

-Of course, the increased traffic during November and December is a great opportunity for testing on your sites.
+Of course, the increased traffic during November and December is a great opportunity for A/B testing on your sites.
 But, this traffic is probably not representative of your year-round visitors.
 People are often shopping for others and buying much more than usual.
-You should certainly test any UX changes during the holidays, but make sure you also get non-holiday data once January rolls around.
+You should certainly A/B test any UX changes during the holidays, but make sure you also get non-holiday data once January rolls around.

 2. Wait until December to run holiday promotions.